Sony WF-1000XM6: release date and price predictions, plus 6 features on our wishlist

 1. A slightly better fit

-Despite a lighter build and smaller profile (which offers more comfort than the XM4), one of our main quibbles with the XM5 was the way that they fitted.
-This varied from person to person, yet there were enough members of our in-office review team who felt that the premium buds didn't quite sit in their ears as snugly as they'd have liked, especially when compared to the lighter, and better-fitting, budget Sony WF-C700N in-ears.
-Whether it's a case of using a different material for the eartips themselves, offering an even larger eartip size, or a different mechanism for locking the fit in, we think these are subtle ways the XM6 could improve to give a better fit for all.
+Despite a lighter build and smaller profile (which offers more comfort than the XM4), one of our main quibbles with the XM5 is the way they fit.
+This varies from person to person, yet enough members of our expert review team feel that the premium buds don't quite sit in their ears as snugly as they would like, especially when compared to the lighter, and better-fitting, mid-range Sony WF-C700N.
+Whether it's a case of using a different material for the eartips themselves or a different mechanism for locking the fit in, or offering an even larger eartip size, we think these are subtle ways the XM6 could improve to give a better fit for all.

 2. Dynamic head tracking for Apple users